Parliament (band)

-Parliament was an American funk band formed in the late 1960s by George Clinton as part of his Parliament-Funkadelic collective.
-More commercial and less rock-oriented than its sister act Funkadelic, Parliament drew on science-fiction and outlandish theatrics in their work.
+Parliament was an American funk band formed in 1968 by George Clinton as a flagship act of his P-Funk collective.
+Evolving out of an earlier vocal group, Parliament became associated with a more commercial and less rock-oriented sound than its sister act Funkadelic.
+Their work incorporated Afrofuturist concepts, horn arrangements, synthesizer, and outlandish theatrics.
 The band scored a number of Top 10 hits, including the million-selling 1976 single "Give Up the Funk (Tear the Roof off the Sucker)," and Top 40 albums such as Mothership Connection (1975).